Martin-Kristensen-WD/Mit-Budget-App/README.txt

 1. Unzip the mit_budget_app folder.

-2. Make sure you have Node.js
+2. Make sure you have Node.js installed
 - https://nodejs.org/en/download/
-- check after installation: in terminal: [node -v] and [npm -v].
+- check the version after the installation: in terminal: [node -v] and [npm -v].
+- You should have minmum version 14.16.0

 *********** START THE SERVER ***********